 - Decreasing stress

-A small amount of stress is healthy – it prompt you into action and help you achieve your set goals.
+A small amount of stress is healthy – it prompts you into action and helps you achieve your goals.
 Too much stress, on the other hand, is extremely unhealthy.
 Most college students suffer from an assortment of stressful situations: upcoming CATs & examinations, essay formulations, assignments and co-curricular activities play a huge role.
-Scientific evidence suggests that performing mindful meditation improves an individual’s ability to cope with stress.
+Scientific evidence suggests that practicing mindfulness meditation improves an individual’s ability to cope with stress.
 Therefore, performing several exam meditation sessions before the D-day will help calm your nerves and gain the confidence required to tackle any test.

 - Improving concentration

 Student meditation could also help you to improve your concentration.
 Meditation naturally prompts you to focus on the present moment.
-When you begin meditating, you’re encouraged to concentrate on how you inhale and exhale.
+When you begin meditating, you’re encouraged to concentrate on your breath.
 This disciplines the mind to focus on a single activity at a time.
 It actually takes a lot of willpower to clear the mental clutter and concentrate on the here and now.
-So the more you concentrate, the more you prosper in schoolwork, sports, extracurricular activities and other areas of your life.
+So the more you can learn to concentrate, the more you will prosper in schoolwork, sports, extracurricular activities and other areas of your life.
 A recent study even associated meditation with enhanced attention spans.

 - Enhancing your emotional wellbeing

 Apart from the numerous physical health benefits you can accrue from meditation, this practice also helps to promote creativity, improve happiness levels and enhance peace of mind.
 These are all crucial facets of our emotional health.
-Tokpa Korlo, a renowned sobriety activist and meditation instructor, teaches that mindfulness helps us to overcome the fear of now.
-By acknowledging what you presently feel and working on it, you develop a more positive mindset.
+Tokpa Korlo, a sobriety activist and meditation instructor, teaches that mindfulness helps us to overcome the fear of now.
+By acknowledging what you presently feel and working with it directly, you develop a more positive mindset.
 Exam meditation, for instance, helps you to develop a positive attitude towards upcoming tests.